Area woman wins $250,000 - FortSaskOnline.com

 “I’m going to pay off my mortgage,” she said.
 “I’ll figure out what to do with the rest of the money after my mortgage is paid off.”

-Cotton purchased her winning LOTTO 6/49 and EXTRA ticket at the Lakeland Ridge Sobeys located at 100-590 Baseline Road in Sherwood Park.
+Cotton purchased her winning LOTTO 6/49 and EXTRA ticket at the Lakeland Ridge Sobeys in Sherwood Park.

 Corey McGinn was also recently lucky with his lottery ticket in Sherwood Park.